Malha

 Malha is a neighborhood in southwest Jerusalem, between Pat, Ramat Denya and Kiryat Hayovel in the Valley of Rephaim.
 Before 1948, Malha was an Arab village known as al-Maliha (المالحة).

+Malha is now an upscale neighborhood featuring the Malha Shopping Mall, Teddy Stadium, and the Jerusalem Technology Park.

 History

 Antiquity

 Excavations in Malha revealed Intermediate Bronze Age domestic structures.
-A dig in the Rephaim Valley carried out by the Israel Antiquities Authority in the region of the Malha shopping mall and Biblical Zoo uncovered a village dating back to the Middle Bronze Age II B (1,700 – 1,800 BCE).
+A dig in the Rephaim Valley carried out by the Israel Antiquities Authority in the region of the Malha Shopping Mall and Biblical Zoo uncovered a village dating back to the Middle Bronze Age II B (1,700 – 1,800 BCE).
 Beneath this, remains of an earlier village were found from the Early Bronze Age IV (2,200 – 2,100 BCE).